LiveFastEatTrashRaccoon/RaccoonForFriendica/docs/manual/main.md

 - and, of course, [much more](https://friendi.ca/about/features).

-All these features can be accessed using the official web application, but a lot of them are also open to third-party apps using their public APIs, Raccoon intends to do just that: be a client for Friendica which makes it easier to use it from a mobile device.
+All these features can be accessed using the official web application, but a lot of them are also open to third-party apps using their public APIs.

+Raccoon intends to do just that: use the APIs to create a client specifically designed for mobile devices.
+Since it uses the Mastodon-like APIs exposed by the backend, the app is also compatible with Mastodon instances (Friendica-specific features will just not be displayed).

 [Back to top](#table-of-contents)